jlfaucher/executor/incubator/ooRexxShell/readme.txt

 HELLO2
 HELLO1

-To execute a set of commands using a non-interactive ooRexxShell :
+To execute a set of commands using a non-interactive ooRexxShell:
 CMD>  type my_commands.txt | oorexxshell <optional first command>
 BASH> cat  my_commands.txt | oorexxshell <optional first command>

-In the previous example, each line is interpreted one by one, with the restrictions of the INTERPRET instruction :
+In the previous example, each line is interpreted one by one, with the restrictions of the INTERPRET instruction:
 - Constructions such as DO...END and SELECT...END must be complete.
 - Labels within the interpreted string are not permanent and are, therefore, an error
-- You cannot use a directive within an INTERPRET instruction To execute a Rexx script, use this command :
+- You cannot use a directive within an INTERPRET instruction To execute a Rexx script, use this command:
 CMD> oorexxshell call "my script path"

-To replay a set of commands from an interactive ooRexxShell :
+To replay a set of commands from an interactive ooRexxShell:
 First, launch ooRexxShell.
 Copy its queue name (displayed before the first prompt, also available in .ooRexxShell~queueName).
-From another command prompt, execute :
+From another command prompt, execute:
 CMD>  type my_commands.txt | rxqueue <queuename>
 BASH> cat  my_commands.txt | rxqueue <queuename>
 Back in ooRexxShell.